Apply

 Reporting the Allegations and Results of Investigations

-1. The results of investigations will be promptly reported to the Chief Governance Officer and also to the Audit & Risk Management Committee at least semi-annually.
+1. The results of investigations will be promptly reported to the Chief Governance Officer and the Chair of the Audit & Risk Management Committee and also to the Audit & Risk Management Committee at least semi-annually.

 3. The University may contact the University’s insurer, the Provincial Auditor, and law enforcement agencies (if appropriate).

-4. The Internal Auditor will provide semi-annual reports to the Audit & Risk Management Committee on disclosures received, investigations performed, and actions taken pursuant to the investigations.
+4. The Internal Auditor will provide semi-annual reports to the Audit & Risk Management Committee on allegations received, investigations performed, and actions taken pursuant to the investigations.

 5. All reports prepared by the Internal Auditor are intended to be confidential.

-2. University members who experience harassment, threats, retaliation or discrimination as a result of reporting evidence of a wrongdoing or participating in any investigation of wrongdoing should immediately report it to the Internal Auditor (or Campus Security if there is an imminent concern or threat to a person’s safety).
+2. Any member experiencing retaliatory conduct should immediately report it to the Internal Auditor (or Protective Services if there is an imminent concern or threat to a person’s safety).

 Related Information